vesavvo/Python_Ohjelmistoteema/English/Project/01_Preliminary_Project_Assignment.md

 # Preliminary project assignment

-Your goal is to build a **functional prototype of a flight simulator game**.
+Your goal is to build a **functional prototype of a flight game**.

 ![Electric Airplane](img/Pipistrel_WATTsUP_airplane.jpg)

 <sub><sup>An image of the Pipistrel WATTsUP electric airplane: Ymmo, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons</sup></sub>

-The prototype flight simulator is a game where the player can travel either globally or in a predefined area.
+The prototype flight is a game where the player can travel either globally or in a predefined area.
 The game uses the locations of real airports.

 The project consists of four phases: